Ramsey Numbers through the Lenses of Polynomial Ideals and Nullstellens\"atze: Introduction

 Computing exact values for Ramsey numbers is a challenge.
-In fact there are only nine values of $R(r,s)$ with $3 \le r \le s$ whose exact values are known, and the only known nontrivial Ramsey numbers with more than two colors are $R(3,3,3) = 17$ and $R(3,3,4)$ = 30 \cite{R333Equals17,R334Equals30}.
-Ramsey numbers as small as $R(5,5)$ remain unknown, and the best known bounds are $43\le R(5,5) \le 48$.
-See \cite{ExooR55LowerBound,AngeltveitMcKayR55UpperBound}.
-The numbers $R(G_1,G_2)$ are known for some families of graphs, but many cases remain open (see, for example, \cite{RamseySurvey} for a survey of small Ramsey numbers and their best known bounds).
-The best known asymptotic lower and upper bounds for diagonal Ramsey numbers $R(s,s)$ are given in \cite{SpencerRamseyLB}, and the best upper bounds are from \cite{gupta2024optimizingcgmsupperbound}, following the breakthrough exponential improvement in \cite{campos2025exponentialimprovementdiagonalramsey}.
+In fact, there are only nine values of $R(r,s)$ with $3 \le r \le s$ whose exact values are currently known, and the only known non-trivial Ramsey numbers with more than two colors are $R(3,3,3) = 17$ and $R(3,3,4)$ = 30 \cite{R333Equals17,R334Equals30}.
+Ramsey numbers as small as $R(5,5)$ remain unknown, and the best known bounds are $43\le R(5,5) \le 46$.
+See \cite{ExooR55LowerBound,R55Le46}.
+The numbers $R(G_1,G_2)$ are known for some families of graphs, but many cases remain open (see, for example, \cite{RamseySurvey} for a survey of small Ramsey numbers and their best-known bounds).
+The best known asymptotic lower bounds for diagonal Ramsey numbers $R(s,s)$ are given in \cite{SpencerRamseyLB}, and the best upper bounds are from \cite{gupta2024optimizingcgmsupperbound}, following the breakthrough exponential improvement in \cite{campos2025exponentialimprovementdiagonalramsey}.

-While we know in practice computing Ramsey numbers is extremely difficult (and considered harder than fighting a war with an alien civilization), it is not clear what is the appropriate computational complexity class to show hardness of computing Ramsey numbers $R(r,s)$.
-For example, the closely related \emph{arrowing decision problem} asks whether given three graphs $F, G, H$ is there is a red blue edge-coloring of $F$ that contains either a red $G$ or a blue $H$?
-This decision problem was shown to be in co-NP for fixed choices of $G,H$ \cite{BurrRamseyComplexity }.
-Later Schaefer \cite{SchaeferRamseyComplexity} showed that in general it is in the polynomial hierarchy to answer this queries, but it is not clear what to do with this complexity question when $F,G,H$ are complete graphs $K_N,K_r,K_s$ because there is only one value $R(r,s)$ for each input $N,r,s$, hence it is not clear how it can be hard for any of the usual classes like NP.
+Although we know that in practice computing Ramsey numbers is extremely difficult (and considered harder than fighting a war with an alien civilization), it is not clear what is the appropriate computational complexity class to show theoretical hardness of computing Ramsey numbers $R(r,s)$.
+For example, the closely related \emph{arrowing decision problem} asks whether, given three graphs $F, G, H$ is there is a red/blue edge-coloring of $F$ that contains either a red $G$ or a blue $H$?
+This decision problem was shown to be in co-NP for fixed choices of $G,H$ \cite{BurrRamseyComplexity}.
+Later Schaefer \cite{SchaeferRamseyComplexity} showed that in general it is in the polynomial hierarchy to answer these queries, but it is not clear what to do with this complexity question when $F,G,H$ are complete graphs $K_N,K_r,K_s$ because there is only one value $R(r,s)$ for each input $N,r,s$, thus it is not clear how it can be hard for any of the usual classes like NP.
 See details in \cite{SchaeferRamseyComplexity,BurrRamseyComplexity, Haanpaa00computationalmethods}.